French frigate Néréide (1779): British service

 Nereide, Phoebe, and Kangaroo shared in the proceeds of the capture, on 5 June of the Eagle.

 On 11 September Watkins sailed to Curaçao to forestall the French from taking it.
 However, the French had already invaded Curaçao in July.
 Great Britain and the United States had come to a unofficial naval alliance against the French during the War of the Second Coalition, and a nearby American naval force that had received word of the invasion from American merchants on the island were able to put ashore Marines and, with the help of naval gunnery from American frigates, to push the French out of the forts, and off the island.
 This solidified the capitulation of the island from the Dutch to the British, thereby denying it to the French.

+On 13 October she captured American armed brig "Sukey" and sent her in to Curacao.

-On 25 November 1806, Nereide was under the command of Captain Robert Corbett when she captured Brilliante, a Spanish privateer lugger of four guns with a crew of 50.
+On 25 November 1806, Nereide was under the command of Captain Robert Corbet when she captured Brilliante, a Spanish privateer lugger of four guns with a crew of 50.
 She was two days out of Vigo and provisioned for a cruise of four months.
-Corbett was particularly pleased at the capture as she had not yet captured anything, but there were several sail in sight when Nereide commenced her pursuit.
+Corbet was particularly pleased at the capture as she had not yet captured anything, but there were several sail in sight when Nereide commenced her pursuit.

 On 15 July 1808, Nereide, Otter, and Charwell shared in the capture of the French brig Lucie, and her cargo of slaves.
 In December Nereide captured the French brig Gobe Mouche after a chase on the morning of the 18th.
 She was pierced for 12 guns but had thrown most overboard during the chase.
 She was under the command of Enseigne de vaisseau provisoir Sugor, and was sailing from the Seychelles to Port Louis with dispatches.
 She threw them overboard, but Nereide's boat crew was able to retrieve a considerable part of them.
 Gobe Mouche had a complement of 80 men, but had only 30 on board when captured as she had had to man a number of prizes on her previous cruise.

-On 20 October 1808, Nereide recaptured HCS Sylph, a 78-ton schooner of the British East India Company's naval arm, the Bombay Marine.
+On 20 October 1808, Nereide recaptured HCS Sylph, a 78-ton schooner of the Bombay Marine.
 Joasmi ([Al Qasimi]) Arabs had just captured Sylph and slaughtered almost the entire crew.
 Nereide's arrived just in time to save the remaining crew, who had hidden themselves below deck.

 In 1809, Nereide served as convoy escort.
-In September, still under the command of Corbett, she played a critical part in the Raid on Saint Paul at Île Bourbon (now Réunion).
+In September, still under the command of Corbet, she played a critical part in the Raid on Saint Paul at Île Bourbon (now Réunion).
 There Nereide and the landing party captured the frigate Caroline, and recovered the East Indiamen Streatham and Europa, and the 14-gun Bombay Marine brig Grappler.
 The British also captured some merchant vessels and destroyed several forts and batteries.

 In 1810, Nereide came under the command of Captain William Gordon, and then Captain Nesbit Willoughby.